jeremy9959/Grad5100/syllabus/Schedule.md

     - p-values, statistical significance and confidence intervals (for univariate normally distributed populations)
   - illustrated with examples in R and Python

-## Week 3 Programming with Data in R and Python
+## Week 3 More on programming with data in R and Python

 - Key tools
   - R dataframes and the tidyverse